Acne Scars: How to Prevent and Treat Them

 Professional Treatments for Acne Scars

-- Non-Ablative Lasers: Stimulate collagen production without removing skin.
+- Non-Ablative Lasers: Stimulate collagen production without removing skin layers, reducing downtime and minimizing risk.

-- Fractional Lasers: Treat small areas at a time, reducing downtime.
+- Fractional Lasers: Treat small, targeted areas at a time, improving skin texture while reducing recovery time.

 Skincare Routine for Acne-Prone and Scarred Skin